Goschjann/seminar_manil_lmu/README.md

 ## World Data Set

 We also try to embed the world.
 Therefore we generated a dataset consisting of randomly sampled locations around the planet with their corresponding longitude/ latitude values.
+Run `world.py` to create the dataset.
+Unfortunately, this script requires a ton of dependencies and some hacky moves as it builds on top of `cartopy` and some underlying GIS-software.
+Don't try this at home.
 The dataset looks like this

 !['world'](world.png)